amywork/amywork.github.io/about.md

 ### Role and responsibility
 - Shapes the future of the ssg.com online service from featuring prioritization to defining UX strategy
 - Conceptualizes creative solutions to drive business goals and engagement of new APIs and tools
-- Collaborates with Marketers, Designers, Front-end developers, Back-end developers and Data engineers

 ### Capability
-- Ability to manage large single projects or multiple concurrent smaller projects
+- Managing large single projects or multiple concurrent smaller projects
 - UI prototyping (Sketchapp, Xcode)
 - Experience in using project delivery tools such as Git, Slack, Trello
 - Able to speak and write in English, Chinese and Korean